 In addition, the Trustees may declare to be payable and make distributions, from time to time, out of the Trust Income, the Net Realized Capital Gains (other than capital gains on which the tax may be recoverable by the Trust), the capital of the Trust or otherwise, in any year, in such amount or amounts, and on such dates on or before December 31 of that year as the Trustees may determine, to the extent such income, capital gains and capital has not already been paid, allocated or distributed to the Trust Unitholders.
-Distributions are declared and paid at the discretion of the Trustees and have been paid in cash out of the Trust's income; however, for the majority of Trust Unitholders who have elected to participate in the DRIP, such distributions are automatically reinvested in additional Trust Units.
+Distributions are declared and paid at the discretion of the Trust Unitholders who have elected to participate in the DRIP, such distributions are automatically reinvested in additional Trust Units.
 The Trustees, in their discretion, may allocate distributions among the classes of Trust Units to adjust for the commissions, trailers and other costs attributable to the sales channels relating to each class of Trust Unit.
 Distributions per Trust